gpropf/clarity/README.md

 #### Known Bugs

 * Setting `engulfForNode` to true when using a label causes problems when the thing being engulfed is an SVG area or attributeNode.
-Probabaly because the label "yanks away" the SVG components form their rightful parent nodes.
+Probabaly because the label "yanks away" the SVG components from their rightful parent nodes.
 Seems to work fine for other controls.
 * CanvasGrid uses an int for the cell width and height but this is derived by dividing the CG width in pixels by its width in cells.
 So if you have a canvas that is 210 pixels wide but 20 cells wide, the cells get rounded to 10px and then don't fill the whole width of the allocated canvas.